faanross/faanross.github.io/content/posts/post-1.md

 # 1. Setting up our Virtual Environment
 # Introduction

 In this section we'll set up the three VMs we'll need for the course - Windows 10 (Victim), Kali Linux (Attacker), Ubuntu 20.04 (Post-Mortem Analysis).
 First we'll download the iso files online, and then we'll install the base operating systems.
+In addition we will configure each VM further:

-For the Windows 10 VM (Victim) we will then also
+1. For the Windows 10 VM (Victim) we will then also
-- Disable Antivirus and Updates
+    - deep disable MS Defender + Windows updates
+    - install sysmon
+    - enable powershell logging
+    - install Process Hacker
+    - install winpmem
+    - install wireshark
+    - install DeepBlueCLI

+- turn our VM into a template so we can clone copies in the future

     -

-Since the Kali Linux VM (Attacker) contains
+2. Since the Kali Linux VM (Attacker) contains

-For the Ubuntu 20.04 VM (Post-Mortem Analysis) we will then also
+3. For the Ubuntu 20.04 (Post-Mortem Analysis) we will then also
--
--
+    - ni

 # Requirements

-I do want to give you some sense of the hardware requirements for this course, however also have to add that I am not an expert in this area.
-AT ALL.
-So I'll provide an overview of what we'll be running, as well as what I thus think this translates to in terms of host resources (ie your actual system).
+I do want to give you some sense of the hardware requirements for this course, however I also have to add that I am not an expert in this area. ***AT ALL.*** So I'll provide an overview of what we'll be running, as well as what I think this translates to in terms of host resources (ie your actual system).
 But please - if you disagree with my estimation and believe you can finagle your way to getting the same results by adapting the process, then I salute you for that is the *way of the hacker*.

-As mentioned above, we'll have 3 VMs, however, at any one moment there will only be a maximum of 2 VMs running.
+As mentioned above, we'll have 3 VMs, however, at any one moment there will only be a `maximum of 2 VMs running`.
 For each of these VMs I recommend the following broad system resources:
-- min 2 ideally 4 CPU cores
+- min 2 (ideally 4) CPU cores
-- min 4 ideally 8 GB RAM
+- min 4 (ideally 8) GB RAM
 - around 60 GB HD space (allocated)

-So based on this, that is roughly 2x above and resources for your actual host system, you would like need something along the lines of:
+So based on this, that is roughly 2x the above + resources for your actual host system, you would likely need something along the lines of:
 - 8 CPU cores (12+ even better)
 - 16 GB RAM (32+ even better)
 - 200 GB free HD space

+{{< figure src="/img/tripleram.gif" title="" class="custom-figure" >}}

-I understand this is beefy, but again consider:
+I understand this is beefy, but consider:
 - You could create an actual physical network, for ex with a Raspberry Pi cluster, and run the VMs on that.
+Or mini-pcs, or refurbished clients - really for a few hundred dollars you could more than easily be equipped to run a small network.
+I don't want to sound insensitive to a few 100 dollars, but I'm gonna level with you: if you want to learn cybersecurity then there is no better investment than having localized resources to create virtual simulations.
-- You could use a service like Linode and simply rent resources via the cloud.
+- In case you don't want to invest up-front but don't mind paying some running costs: You can also use a service like Linode and simply rent resources via the cloud.
-- You might be able to simply get away with less that I propose since I'm no expert at software-hardware interface optimization.

-What I propose is just a rough guide, please if you don't have a system in that ballpark don't be discouraged and do your best to find alternative paths to the same/better outcome.
-For again, after all - that is the *way of the hacker*.

 Finally I want to mention that everything we will use is completely free.
-This course ain't upselling a full course, and every piece of software is freely available in the legal sense.
+This course ain't upselling a full course, and every piece of software is freely available.
 The only exception has free alternatives, and I'm about to discuss that with you right now.

 # Hosted (type 2) Hypervisor
 So in the off-chance you don't know: a hosted (type 2) hypervisor is the software that allows us to run virtual machines on top of our base operating system.
-It's kinda like Inception - it allows us to create our machines within our machine.
+It's kinda like Inception - it allows us to create machines within our machine.

 {{< figure src="/img/inception.gif" title="" class="custom-figure" >}}

 For this course I'll be using [VMWare Workstation](https://store-us.vmware.com/workstation_buy_dual) which as of writing costs around $200.
 However you could also do it with either [VMWare Player](https://www.vmware.com/ca/products/workstation-player.html), or [Oracle Virtualbox](https://www.virtualbox.org/wiki/Downloads), both of which are free.

-Note that some of the details of the setup might be slightly different if you choose to use either of the lastmentioned options and if that occurs then it'll be upto you to figure that out.
+Note that some of the details of the setup might be slightly different if you choose to use either of the free options, and if that occurs then it'll be up to you to figure that out.
 Google, ChatGPT, StackExchange etc.

-One final thing before we get setting up, you'll need the following three iso's (all free of course):
+`So at this point please take a moment to download and install the hypervisor of your choice.` And if you've never (ever) used any hypervisor before then you might want to find an introductory tutorial to simply orient yourself with regards to the basic interface and functionality.

+Once your hypervisor is installed and you feel at least a modicum of comfort in interacting with it you can proceed...

+{{< figure src="/img/pleasego.gif" title="" class="custom-figure" >}}

+# Virtual Machine Images (iso files)

+Please download the following three iso's:
-* for the victim we'll use [Windows 10 Enterprise Evaluation](https://info.microsoft.com/ww-landing-windows-10-enterprise.html)
+* for the victim we'll use [Windows 10 Enterprise Evaluation 32-bit](https://info.microsoft.com/ww-landing-windows-10-enterprise.html)
 * for the attacker we'll use [Kali Linux](https://www.kali.org/get-kali/#kali-installer-images)
 * for post-mortem analysis we'll be using [Ubuntu Linux 20.04 Focal Fossa](https://releases.ubuntu.com/focal/).
 Just note here the actual edition 20.04 is important since we'll run RITA on it, which, as of writing, runs best on Focal Fossa.

-Ok so at this point if you have your hosted hypervisor and all three iso's we are ready to proceed.
+Ok so at this point if you have your hosted hypervisor installed, and all three iso's are downloaded we are ready to proceed.

 # VM 1: Windows 10 aka "The Victim"

 {{< figure src="/img/screamdrew.gif" title="" class="custom-figure" >}}

-First we'll install the OS using the iso, following that we'll make a bunch of configurations including:
-- deep disable MS Defender + Windows updates
-- install sysmon
-- enable powershell logging
-- install Process Hacker
-- install winpmem
-- install wireshark
-- turn our VM into a template so we can clone copies in the future

 # Installation

 1. In VMWare Workstation goto `File` -> New Virtual Machine.